theupdateframework/pep-maximum-security-model/README.rst

 3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period.
+Also new distributions that are signed by developers in the claimed role may be safely retained.
+However, any distributions signed by developers in the *recently-claimed* or *unclaimed* role should be discarded.

 In order to safely restore snapshots in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy PyPI snapshots according to